 - Make sure you find out the cat’s routines and ALL their hiding places in your meet and greet with the owner.
 The first pet visit will be vital for learning all kitty’s tricks!

 - During that first visit, see if the cat will sniff your hand.
-But of course, remember your cat-iquette, and wait for him to make the first move.
+But of course, remember your cat-iquette, and wait for them to make the first move.
 Here are some useful tips on approaching anxious cats.

 - At the beginning of each visit, walk slowly and calmly through the house.
 When you’ve fed the cat and cleared the litter box, you can sit down with a book for the remainder of your thirty-minute visit.
 Always pick the same spot – creating a sense of routine, and one that is ideally in eyesight of the cat.
-Timid Mog will get to know you in his own time.
+Timid Mog will get to know you in their own time.

 - If the owner allows, bring along a treat or two.